 Along the Waikoloa coastline near Kona, you can learn about humpback whales with an experienced guide who will give you the scoop on these incredible animals’ mating and migratory habits.
 Humpback whales are truly remarkable to see in person, especially as they breach out of the water.

-Check out this eco-certified 1.5 hour whale watching tour.
+Check out this well reviewed 2.5 hour whale watching cruise tour.

 5. Kealakekua Bay